 This kit really needs adult involvement and is not something you can hand over to a kid to do on their own (unless you just enjoy cleaning).
 There is a lot of opportunity for messes, and we worry it could stain or become permanently smelly.
-However, if you can keep things clean and have a designated station for set up and play, this could offer fun and bonding for the whole family.
+However, keeping things clean and having a designated station for set up and play could offer fun and bonding for the whole family.

 The National Geographic Mega Slime Kit & Putty Lab is a ready-to-go kit with several kinds of putty and slime to work with.
 We like that there is no setup with this kit and that kids can change from one container to another when they get bored with the properties of one.
-This kit has 3 types of putty and several interesting slime choices, including liquid slime we didn't see elsewhere.
+This kit has three types of putty and several interesting slime choices, including liquid slime we didn't see elsewhere.

 Some of the slime is messy and could easily get stuck in the carpet, so we recommend playing with it over hard non-porous floors.
-Also, the color-changing putty is not as good as the one found in competing putty kits.
+Also, the color-changing putty is not as good as the one in competing putty kits.
 Overall, we love that this kit has so many potential options to keep little ones busy, and we think the kit has something for everyone, no matter their preference.

 The Kicko Glow in The Dark Slime is a cool pack of glowing slime in various colors.
 Each color comes in its own container that is easy for kids to open and close.
 The slime is cool to the touch and has a wet feel some testers liked.